IswPolymerElements/isw-responsive-behavior/README.md

 ```

 ### Imperative
-iswResponsiveBehavior gets the onResize function called, with Polymer 2.0 classes they can be used like lifecycle functions.
+iswResponsiveBehavior gets the onResize function called, with Polymer 2.0 classes it can be used like a lifecycle function.

 ```javascript
 onResize() {